about-hugo/hugo-bare-bones/README.md

 # hugo-bare-bones

 This is a project to try out and demo creating a hugo site and theme from scratch.
+It's main purpose is to understand how hugo works, as most themes are quite big and thus require some time to find and understand everything.
+This very small site should make it easier to understand hugo and have a playground for own experiments.

+## Usage
 run

     hugo server --buildDrafts